process.env: How to Use Environment Variables in Node

 We have two levels to work with server provisioning: 1) infrastructure and 2) application levels.
 We can either set an environment through the application-level logic or use the tool to provide an environment.

-A standard application-level tool is dotenv, which allows us to load the environment variables from a file named .env.
+A standard application-level tool, dotenv, allows us to load the environment variables from a file named .env.
 Then, we can install it via NPM using the following command.

 npm install dotenv --save